 Note that this software version support and compatibility information is provided for guidance.
 Depending on business need, other combinations of software versions may be possible.
 For details regarding compatibility of any specific HPE Shadowbase version with any specific HPE NonStop RVU version, please contact the HPE Shadowbase Product Manager.

 WARNING: A new license file is required to install and run HPE Shadowbase version 6.700 (NonStop and Other Servers).
 This is due to a change in the format of the license file in version 6.700 (and later), current license terms are still valid and remain in force.

 For HPE Shadowbase, please contact the HPE License Manager to request a new license file.
 DO NOT INSTALL HPE Shadowbase software version 6.700 (or newer) until a new license file has been obtained as it will not run with an older license file.

 A software product delivered separately via DVD, as opposed to being bundled on the SUT.
 SUT and IP are the two means by which all HPE NonStop software is initially delivered.
 HPE Shadowbase software is distributed by HPE as an IP.
 Typically, customers must order and receive a DVD for HPE Shadowbase software before they are able to download more recent versions (SPRs) from SCOUT.

 HPE online tool for customers to download SPRs.
 Note that the customer must already possess a valid product license in order to download any SPR from SCOUT.

-A software product update, either a TCD or a TCF.
+A software product release update, either a TCD or a TCF.